 Making room for non-monetary incentives presents an awesome opportunity to involve your teams (including the likely winners) to co-create the rewards strategy.
 It’s a fun welcome break where everyone can put on their creative hats and let their imagination rip.
 Not only will you come up with awesome rewards ideas, but they will also come pre-filtered by the recipients themselves, making them a perfect fit and eliminating the wild goose chase for the ‘perfect prize’.

 The best part?
 By grabbing this opportunity to engage your teams, you have just added precious dollops of bonhomie and ‘brotherhood’ amongst members, the morale-boosting effect of which will last for months.

 What's Right with What's Not Money?
 The Benefits of Non-Monetary Incentives

 1. It's Valued More Than it Costs.

 Sounds intriguing?
 You see, when you take cash out of the equation, you put the achievement itself the hero, turning the reward into an exercise of adulation and recognition, which makes an immediate impression on the heart.
-For some of the reasons discussed earlier, non-monetary rewards are interpreted as ‘deeply personal messages’, and can double-up as ice-breakers, ego-massagers, make-nicers, gratitude-givers and appreciation-sharers.
-What’s more, they act as a powerful reminders of the accomplishment, and make for excellent additions to the mantelpiece.
+For some of the reasons discussed earlier, non-monetary rewards are interpreted as ‘deeply personal messages’, and can double up as ice-breakers, ego-massagers, make-nice, gratitude-givers and appreciation-sharers.
+What’s more, they act as a powerful reminder of the accomplishment and make for excellent additions to the mantelpiece.
 Often, in terms of sheer utility value and durability, they can turn out to be extremely value-for-money possessions, too.